joyshmitz/oracle/docs/browser-mode.md

 ## Limitations / Follow-Up Plan

 - **Attachment lifecycle** – in `auto` mode we prefer inlining files into the composer (fewer moving parts).
 When we do upload, each `--file` path is uploaded separately (or bundled) so ChatGPT can ingest filenames/content.
 The automation waits for uploads to finish (send button enabled, upload chips visible) before submitting.
 When inline paste is rejected by ChatGPT (too large), Oracle retries automatically with uploads.
-- **Model picker drift** – we rely on heuristics to pick GPT-5.2 Pro.
+- **Model picker drift** – we rely on heuristics to pick GPT-5.2 variants.
 If OpenAI changes the DOM we need to refresh the selectors quickly.
 Consider snapshot tests or a small “self check” command.
 - **Non-mac platforms** – window hiding uses AppleScript today; Linux/Windows just ignore the flag.
 We should detect platforms explicitly and document the behavior.
 - **Streaming UX** – browser runs cannot stream tokens, so we log a warning before launching Chrome.
 Investigate whether we can stream clipboard deltas via mutation observers for a closer UX.